Image: ESA - C.Carreau (SEMPDN9OY2F)

 Lambdas and serialization

-Zaharai et al.: "Spark: Cluster Computing with Working Sets" HW5 due; HW6 released
+Zaharai et al.: "Spark: Cluster Computing with Working Sets" [18-Oct] HW5 due; HW6 released

 Working with files